-The Bender Teaching Awards recognize undergraduate, graduate and professional teaching at GW.
+The Bender Teaching Awards recognize excellent teaching of undergraduate, graduate and professional courses at GW by faculty members with at least two consecutive years of teaching at GW.
 Endowed by Morton Bender and the George Washington University, each award provides a $1,000 prize to be used by the recipient for professional development.
-Nominations are solicited from October through November.
-Departments may then endorse nominated faculty by submitting all supporting materials to Faculty Affairs by mid-January.
-A selection committee of faculty and students select the recipients.
-The recipients will be honored at the Faculty Honors Ceremony during the Spring semester.

-Any full-time or part-time faculty member of the George Washington University may be nominated by a department chair, colleague or student.
-Faculty members may also nominate themselves.
+Any full-time or part-time faculty member of the George Washington University may be nominated by a department chair, colleague, or student; faculty members can also nominate themselves.
 The nominee must have taught at GW for at least two academic years.
-The award is based upon demonstrated excellence in the following criteria:
+Recognition for teaching will be based upon

 - Application of appropriate pedagogical principles and effective teaching practices in higher education and/or the specific discipline or area being taught.

 - Commitment to student learning and adaptation of instructional methods to differing students’ strengths, needs, and differences.

 - Use of student assignments that reflect high academic standards and expectations for high achievement.